shivannis/xandr-docs-public/xandr-docs/articles/monetize/click-tracking.md

 In order to properly track clicks, all hosted HTML5 creatives must refer the click tag parameter in the URL of the creative when it is served.
 Also when the creative is clicked, it should open specific the landing page defined in your setup.

-Creative designers can either use their own code to ensure that the reference is present, or use helper code provided in the Xandr HTML5 library.
+Creative designers can either use their own code to ensure that the reference is present, or use helper code provided in the Microsoft Advertising HTML5 library.

 ## Related topics